-1.00 1) Collection Charge: If the payment is made within 15 days of receipt of invoice then collection charges at ₹ 5 per departing passenger shall be paid by AAI.
+Proposed 1) Collection Charge: If the payment is made within 15 days of receipt of invoice then collection charges at ₹ 5 per departing passenger shall be paid by AAI.
 No collection charges shall be paid in case the airline fails to pay the UDF invoice to AAI within the credit period of 15 days or in case of any part payment.
 To be eligible to claim this collection charges, the airlines should have no overdue on any account with AAI.
 Wherever collection charges are payable the amount shall be settled within 15 days.
 2) No collection charges are payable to casual operator/non-scheduled operators 3) For calculating the UDF in foreign currency, the RBI reference conversion rate as on the last day of the previous month for tickets issued in the 1 st fortnight and rate as on 15 th of the month for tickets issued in the 2 nd fortnight shall be adopted.
-4) Revised UDF charges will be applicable on tickets issued on or after 01.03.2018.
+4) Revised UDF charges will be applicable on tickets issued on or after 01.02.2018 or date of issuance of the AIC, whichever is later.
 5) No UDF will be levied for Transit Passengers

-VI) Extension of watch hours will be applicable from 01.03.2018 to 31.03.2018
+VI) Extension of watch hours will be applicable from 01.02.2018 to 31.03.2018